 Drever’s voice and guitar now form a part of the backbone of today’s contemporary roots and folk scene.
 Hugely admired as a solo artist, collaborator, and member of folk superstars Lau, he is a phenomenal and prolific artist.
 Drever has already played alongside Jack Bruce, Bela Fleck, Tinariwen, Joan As Police Woman, Jerry Douglas, Danny Thompson, Tim O’Brien, Sarah Jarosz, Shawn Colvin, Phil Cunningham, Rosanne Cash, Roddy Woomble, Eddi Reader, Adem, Kate Rusby, Julie Fowlis, Karine Polwart and many more.

 His latest album If Wishes Were Horses (Reveal Records) was widely acclaimed and Kris won BBC Radio 2 Folk Awards for Best Singer 2017 and Best Original Song.
+In early 2019 Lau released their album Midnight and Closedown which gained 5 star reviews accross the board.

 "Kris Drever is a serious talent"